Advanced-Programming-1402/Sixth-Assignment-Advanced-Multithreading/RePort.md

 wait until an acquired one release it.
-Using Semaphore was pretty easy and I think this is a positive point about it, because making things complicated is just bad and on the other hand simplicity is great.
+Using Semaphore was pretty easy and I think this is a positive point about it, because making things complicated is just bad and on the other hand simplicity is great..